 - Discover your Android device on the left of the screen under “Device Manager”

 - Select “Videos”

 - Choose the videos you want to save to your Mac

 - Choose “To Mac.”

 That’s it!
 Your files will be saved to your Mac, just as they are with AnyTrans for iOS.

 Transferring files from your mobile devices to a Mac is easy with the right apps.
-Gemini, anyTrans, and AnyDroid are all available for free with a seven day trial of Setapp, the most complete suite of productivity apps available for your Mac.
+Gemini, AnyTrans for iOS, and AnyDroid are all available for free with a seven day trial of Setapp, the most complete suite of productivity apps available for your Mac.

-Along with these three apps, you’ll have unlimited access to the entire Setapp catalog of nearly 200 apps, all of which you can use at your discretion.
-When your trial period ends, Setapp is only $9.99 per month for continued, unlimited access.
-Those with families will want to give Setapp’s $19.99 per month Family Plan a try, which grants full access to Setapp on up to four unique Macs.
+Along with these three apps, you’ll have unlimited access to the entire Setapp suite of 240+ Mac and iOS apps, all of which you can use at your discretion.
+When your trial period ends, Setapp is only $9.99 per month for continued, unlimited access!